Colorful illustration of AI vocabulary and language concepts

 Quantization

 Quantization is a compression technique that shrinks a model by storing its weights as smaller, less precise numbers.
-Imagine the model originally remembered the value 0.7184635 and the quantized version rounds it to 0.72 — the file shrinks dramatically, and the model still works almost as well.
+Imagine the model originally remembered the value 0.7184635 and the quantized version rounds it to 0.72.
+The file shrinks dramatically, but the model still works almost as well.
 Quantized models are smaller and faster, and slightly less accurate (often not enough to notice).
-If you're browsing local model files you'll see labels like Q4_K_M or Q8_0 — those are quantization levels.
-Lower numbers mean smaller and faster; higher numbers mean closer to the original quality.
+If you're browsing local model files you'll see labels like Q4_K_M or Q8_0, those are quantization levels.
+Lower numbers mean smaller and faster, higher numbers mean closer to the original quality.

 Modern AI Tools and Interfaces